Other

 Seth Gooch runs the “petting zoo,” a tale of Viking by Photo.

-Seth Gooch runs the “petting zoo,” a desk of Viking equipment for attendees to preserve and put on, in the course of Viking Fest in Whitestown, Ind., Saturday, April 21, 2018.
-The three-day festival celebrates the Viking lifestyle through demonstrations, performances, and delicacies and is open Sunday, April 22, from 10 a.M.
+Seth Gooch runs the “petting zoo,” a desk of Viking equipment for attendees to preserve and put on, in the course of Viking Fest in Whitestown, Ind., on Saturday, April 21, 2018.
+The three-day festival celebrates the Viking lifestyle through demonstrations, performances, and delicacies and is open on Sunday, April 22, from 10 a.m.
 To two p.M.
 (Photo: Jenna Watson/IndyStar)

 A softer contact

 Because creating a complete set of garments took so much time, the Vikings regularly wove trim to guard the rims of their garments from fraying and too fast to alternate their look.
 Weaver Emily Rhude used a department loom — made from a wishbone-formed tree department scraped bare of bark — with wool or linen wrapped around it.
-Using a chunk with wooden slats and holes, she turned into able to order the yarn to attain her preferred sample.
+She could order the yarn to attain her preferred sample using a chunk with wooden slats and holes.

-Emily Rhude weaves a fabric band for a dress in the course of Viking Fest in Whitestown, Ind., Saturday, April 21, 2018.
-The 3-day pageant celebrates Viking culture through demonstrations, performances, and cuisine and is open Sunday, April 22, from 10 a.M.
+Emily Rhude incorporates a fabric band for a dress during Viking Fest in Whitestown, Ind., on Saturday, April 21, 2018.
+The 3-day pageant celebrates Viking culture through demonstrations, performances, and cuisine and is open Sunday, April 22, from 10 a.m.
 To 2 p.M.
 (Photo: Jenna Watson/IndyStar)

 Carol P. Middleton